WICG/web-app-launch/launch_handler.md

 `route_to`:
 - `auto`: The behaviour is up to the user agent to decide what works best for the platform.
-E.g., mobile devices only support single clients and would use `existing-client-navigate`, while desktop devices support multiple windows and would use `new-client` to avoid data loss.
+This reflects the status quo of user agent implementations prior to this proposal: mobile agents typically navigate an existing client, while desktop agents typically create a new one and avoid clobbering state.
 - `new-client`: A new browsing context is created in a web app window to load the launch's target URL.
 - `existing-client-navigate`: The most recently interacted with browsing context